 Accepts all types of batteries.
 Any quantity of rechargeable and lead acid batteries are free.
 There may be a charge to recycle alkaline batteries, please contact them for details.

 Metro Central Hazardous Waste

 6161 NW 61st Ave

 Accepts all types of batteries and other hazardous waste - from households - like fluorescent bulbs, cleaning and garden chemicals etc. There is a $5 charge per load, up to 35-gallons or equivalent.

-every weekend from March to November.
+Held in various locations almost every Saturday from March to November.

-- Auto batteries - Almost 98% of all used lead-acid batteries are recycled, making the lead-acid battery the most highly recycled product in the nation.
+- Auto batteries (lead-acid) - Almost 98% of all used lead-acid batteries are recycled, making the lead-acid battery the most highly recycled product in the nation.
 Most places that replace your battery will recycle it for you, though an additional fee may apply.
 To find an auto battery recycler near you visit Metro’s Find a Recycler.